Crow Head

 Crow Head is a small town located on the north island of Twillingate in Newfoundland and Labrador, Canada.
-It is home to the Long Point Lighthouse and Twillingate Dinner Theatre.
+It is home to the Long Point Lighthouse.
 Its only land border is with the Town of Twillingate, to the southeast.

 As of 2021, there were 156 residents, down from 203 in 2011.

 Its mayor, John Hamlyn, has been serving since 1963 and is the longest-serving mayor in Canada.